 Investments in subsidiaries are carried at cost less any accumulated impairment losses that have been recognised in profit or loss.

 2.3 Revenue recognition

 Revenue is measured at the fair value of the consideration received or receivable.
-Revenue is reduced for estimated customer returns, rebates and other similar allowances.
+Revenue is presented net of estimated customer returns, rebates, other similar allowances and sales related taxes.

 Sale of goods